Looking for a one-on-one Harvest vs Toggl comparison?

 Additionally, Time Doctor’s pricing plans are more cost-efficient than Harvest and Toggl.

-Its basic plan starts at just $8/user per month with unlimited screenshots, activity tracking, and project management functionalities.
+Its basic plan starts at just $7/user per month with unlimited screenshots, offline time tracking, activity tracking, and project management functionalities.

 Harvest provides simple time tracking and manual timesheets features.
 It also offers extensive invoicing features.